maidenfreak/mmoProjectGroepS4D/README.md

 Install the packages that are used by the application.

-> npm install i express passport connect-flash morgan cookie-parser express-session socket.io mongoose ejs
+> npm install i express passport connect-flash morgan cookie-parser express-session socket.io mongoose ejs dotenv

 # Running the app
 If everything is installed you can run the app, go to the directory where it is stored and run the following: